Codecademy/docs/content/ruby/concepts/jruby/jruby.md

   - 'learn-rails'
 ---

-JRuby is an implementation of Ruby written in Java programming language using the Java Virtual Machine (JVM).
+JRuby is an implementation of Ruby written in Java that leverages the Java Virtual Machine (JVM), which provides performance and accessibility benefits for deploying Ruby applications.

 ## Design Differences